nicolasbock/filechooser/docs/design_goals.rst

    - |check_| When a picture is selected, a time stamp is created for this picture
    - The time stamp indicates time of last creation
-   - A time stand is needed for each category
+   - A timestamp is needed for each category
-   - A data base might be needed for tracking the time stamps
+   - A database might be needed for tracking the time stamps

 3. Picture exclusion